Tintjournal Logo

 by Sofija Popovska

 Poet Melanie Hyo-In Han was born in Korea, raised in East Africa, and lived in the US before relocating to the UK.
 Her experiences as a TCK (Third Culture Kid) inform her art; she channels, in her own words, “her own childhood experiences and (...) identity, belonging, and culture through the use of fragmented form and inclusion of multiple languages” in her poetry.
-In this interview, Tint contributor Sofija Popovska speaks with her about her 2023 poetry collection, My Dear Yeast: a richly textured, heartbreaking, and heartwarming exploration of the many facets of intercultural experience, with its richness, loss, and (un)belonging.
+In this interview, Tint contributor Sofija Popovska speaks with her about her 2023 poetry collection, My Dear Yeast (Milk and Cake Press): a richly textured, heartbreaking, and heartwarming exploration of the many facets of intercultural experience, with its richness, loss, and (un)belonging.

 Sofija Popovska: Thank you so much for agreeing to talk with me about your beautiful, vulnerable, intricate poetry collection, My Dear Yeast.
 When I saw the title, I was immediately curious what it meant.
 Having read both the eponymous poem and essay published in Tint Journal, it seems to be loaded with both loss and enrichment, being connected to both the avoidance and subsequent return to the Korean language that you describe in the essay.
 What does this title mean to you?